Noovolari/leapp-plugin-template/README.md

   - **`getProfileIdByName`**`(profileName: string): string`

-    Return the NamedProfile object with the given name.
+    Return the ID of a NamedProfile from the given name if it exists, otherwise creates a new named profile and returns its ID.

+    Can be used when creating/editing a session since SessionData requires the ID of a named profile.

     | argument    | type    | description |
     | ----------- | ------- | ----------- |